crashappsec/chalk/src/docs/core-signing-key-backup-service.md

 ### How long will stored data be saved for?

-Backed up encrypted secrets will be saved for 30 days from the last time they were accessed.
+Backed up encrypted signing keys will be saved for 30 days from the last time they were accessed.
 Simply invoking chalk after you have backed up keys will cause the backed up keys to be read and ensure they continue to be fresh.

-### How does the Chalk Secret Manager API backup its own data?
+### How does the Chalk Signing Key Backup Service backup its own data?

-The Chalk Secret Manager API makes use of the AWS Backup service to periodically snapshot all application state.
+The Chalk Signing Key Backup Service  makes use of the AWS Backup service to periodically snapshot all application state.
 Backups are encrypted at rest and are kept for 1 year.

 ### Are there more specifics on the encryption scheme used?